architolk/Linked-Data-Theatre/docs/DEPLOY.md

 4. Click on the `Execute` button.

 ### 2. Install Tomcat
 You need an installation of Tomcat to run Orbeon, and within Orbeon the Linked Data Theatre.
+Orbeon is included within the LDT.war file, but you need to install Tomcat.

 You can download Tomcat from this location: [https://tomcat.apache.org/](https://tomcat.apache.org/).
-The LDT is tested with Tomcat version 7.0.33.

 ### 3. Install the Linked Data Theatre
 Stop your Tomcat service.
 Delete all files in the \webapps\ROOT directory and unpack the LDT.war into the \webapps\ROOT directory.
 Restart your Tomcat service.